 Aparna Subramanian, PhD

-Dr. Subramanian earned her doctorate from Pennsylvania State University.
-As a graduate student with Dr. Robert Paulson, Dr. Subramanian studied Friend virus-induced erythroleukemia.
-Prior to joining the Arumugaswami lab, Dr. Subramanian was a postdoctoral researcher with Dr. Jerome Zack at UCLA, where she developed techniques for deriving functional macrophages and T cells from human embryonic stem cells to combat HIV infections.
-Dr. Subramanian is currently interested in developing therapeutic strategies to treat HCV damaged livers using induced pluripotent stem cell-derived hepatic lineage cells.
+Subramanian earned her doctorate from Pennsylvania State University.
+As a graduate student, with Robert Paulson, PhD, and Girish Subramanian, PhD, she studied Friend virus-induced erythroleukemia.
+Prior to joining the Arumugaswami Laboratory, Subramanian was a postdoctoral researcher with Jerome Zack, PhD at UCLA, where she developed techniques for deriving functional macrophages and T cells from human embryonic stem cells to combat HIV infections.
+Subramanian is currently interested in developing therapeutic strategies to treat HCV damaged livers using induced pluripotent stem cell-derived hepatic lineage cells.

 Weidong Xiong, MD